megancoyle/polling_app/README.rst

     url(r'^polls/', include('polls.urls')),

+3. Create your virtual environment: `python3 -m venv venv`

+4. Activate the environment: `. venv/bin/activate`

-3. Run `python manage.py migrate` to create the polls models.
+5. Run `python3 manage.py migrate` to create the polls models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+6. Start the development server, `python3 manage.py runserver` and visit http://127.0.0.1:8000/admin/
+   to create a poll (you'll need the Admin app enabled).

-5. Visit http://127.0.0.1:8000/polls/ to participate in the poll.
+7. Visit http://127.0.0.1:8000/polls/ to participate in the poll.